ms1450/ms1450.github.io/_posts/2023-04-26-Types-of-Adversarial-Attacks-on-Deep-Learning.markdown

 In the rapidly evolving world of artificial intelligence, the integrity and robustness of machine learning models are paramount.
 An intriguing facet of AI security is the concept of adversarial attacks, where malicious inputs are designed to deceive neural networks into making erroneous predictions or classifications.
 These attacks are not just theoretical concerns; they represent significant practical challenges in deploying AI systems in sensitive environments.

+> Adversarial attacks pose a significant challenge to the deployment of AI systems in critical environments like healthcare and autonomous driving, where security and accuracy are crucial.
+{: .prompt-info }

 # Categories of Adversarial Attacks

 Adversarial attacks can be categorized based on the attacker’s access to the model: